 The highlight of the meal is Hot Cross Buns.
 These have an obvious tie in for Easter, which is important to us.
 It always opens conversation with the kids about the sacrifice that Jesus made and his triumph over the cross.

-Instead of brushing the rolls with egg white, pop them in the freezer to flash freeze over night.
+THEN…instead of brushing the rolls with egg white, pop them in the freezer to flash freeze over night.

 I’ve also had success just putting them in the fridge over night.

-After you pop them in the freezer, mix up your frosting and put it in a pastry bag or Ziploc bag so that it’s ready to go in the morning.
+Once they’re in the freezer, mix up your frosting and put it in a pastry bag or Ziploc bag so that it’s ready to go in the morning.

 Farmer’s Breakfast Casserole

 It’s taken me a long time to convince hubby to like casseroles, but this is one of the recipes that did the trick!
-It’s simple enough to throw together the day before.

 The next morning, simply take it from the fridge and pop it into the oven so that it’s nice and hot for brunch time.